maxlath/wikibase-sdk/README.md

 JS utils functions to query a [Wikibase](http://wikiba.se) instance and simplify its results

-This package was primarily developed as `wikidata-sdk` but has now being generalized to support any Wikibase instance: [wikidata.org](https://www.wikidata.org) among others.
+This package was primarily developed as `wikidata-sdk` but has now being generalized to support any Wikibase instance, [wikidata.org](https://www.wikidata.org) among others, and was thus renamed `wikibase-sdk`.

 This project received a [Wikimedia Project Grant](https://meta.wikimedia.org/wiki/Grants:Project/WikidataJS).